NoTests/SharedSequence.kt/README.md

 - `SharedSequence` - Consists of most common shared sequence implementations: `Driver` and `Signal`.
 This module uses `SharedSequenceApi` and `SharedSequenceProcessor` to generate these implementations.
-In most cases you'll only need to include this module in your app.
+In most cases, you'll only need to include this module in your app.
 It also serves as an example of how to use `SharedSequenceApi` and `SharedSequenceProcessor` to generate custom shared sequences.
 - `SharedSequenceApi` - Public API for generating shared sequences.